JovianHQ/jovian-py/README.md

 - The library requires Python 3.6 or above
 - The library must be used inside a Jupyter notebook
 - Commits might fail if you use the “Run All” feature in Jupyter
+- The library must be imported and used in different cells

 ## Coming Soon